Navigating Device Tree

 Our Devices Page follows the LogicMonitor tradition of providing rapid access to your most important performance metrics and alert statuses.
 While maintaining much of the same structure and functionality that users enjoyed in the old UI, we have introduced several new features to streamline your monitoring experience.

-To help you take full advantage of our new Devices Page, here is an overview of the biggest changes you will experience:
+To help you take full advantage of our new Devices Page, here is an overview of the Device Tree and Dashboards: